 Honors and Awards

-2022 Elected Member of the National Academy of Medicine
+2022 Elected member, National Academy of Medicine

-2017 Chan-Zuckerberg Biohub Investigator
+2017 Named a Chan-Zuckerberg Biohub Investigator

 2013 Fellow, California Academy of Sciences

-2013 Best Scientific Visualizations of 2013, Wired Magazine
+2013 Best Scientific Visualizations of the Year, “Wired” Magazine

 2008 Sloan Research Fellowship, Alfred P. Sloan Foundation